Opus10/qik/docs/commands.md

 ### Module Commands

-Commands can be defined in a [space module's qik.toml file](spaces.md#modules).
+Commands can be defined in a [module's qik.toml file](spaces.md#modules).
 Command names are prefixed by the module name.

 For example, in `my/module/path/qik.toml`: